Apply factory per-partition and fan in the outputs into a

 Per-partition rolling.
 See LiveSeries.rolling.

-chain loses the partition tag (e.g. host becomes
+output of the chain loses the partition tag (e.g. host becomes

 undefined).
-To keep the partition column visible, include
+To keep the partition column visible, include it

-it in mapping with a passthrough reducer:
+with a passthrough reducer:

 partitioned.rolling('5m', { cpu: 'avg', host: 'last' })